Exclusive

 ITV News reporter Nick Smith witnessed a fox being chased in a village in Warwickshire whilst out with local hunt saboteurs.
 Credit: West Midlands Hunt Saboteurs Credit: ITV News

-It is exactly 20 years since The Hunting Act (2004) gaining royal assent, but there are claims that illegal hunting still routinely takes place in the English countryside, with 127 incidents reported to The League Against Cruel Sports in just the autumn of this year.
+It is 20 years since The Hunting Act (2004) gained royal assent, but there are claims that illegal hunting still routinely takes place in the English countryside, with 127 incidents reported to The League Against Cruel Sports in just the autumn of this year.

-The Hunting Act made it illegal for packs of dogs to hunt wild mammals including foxes in November 2004 and came into force in early 2005.
+The Hunting Act made it illegal for packs of dogs to hunt wild mammals including foxes, passing through Parliament in November 2004 and then coming into force in early 2005.

-Hunting parties have since developed a method known as 'trail hunting', which involves laying an animal scent using a carcass or urine along a route for hounds to follow.
+Hunting parties have since developed a method known as 'trail hunting', which involves laying an animal scent along a route for hounds to follow.
 This is meant to avoid disturbing wildlife and enable hunts to still enjoy the thrill of chasing a scent.
-But wildlife campaign groups like The League Against Cruel Sports have described the method as a 'smokescreen' and that animals are still routinely chased and killed.
+But wildlife campaign groups like The League Against Cruel Sports have described the method as a 'smokescreen' and claim that animals are still routinely chased and killed.

 Emma Judd, their Head of Campaigns said: